pypa/pip/docs/html/reference/pip.rst

 *(s)witch*
     Only relevant to VCS checkout.
-Attempt to switch the checkout to the appropriate url and/or revision.
+Attempt to switch the checkout to the appropriate URL and/or revision.
 *(i)gnore*
     Abort current operation (e.g. don't copy file, don't create archive, don't modify a checkout).